This article has links to products and services we recommend, which we may make a commission from.

 Our reasons for traveling are varied.
 They range between the obvious reasons to motivations that are deeper, emotional and transformative.

 We both love to travel.
-The excitement and discovery make us come alive in very profound ways.
+The excitement and discovery makes us come alive in very profound ways.

-We love traveling so much that in 2015, we created our business, Authentic Food Quest, around traveling and exploring the local flavors.
+We love traveling so much that in 2015, we became digital nomads and created our business, Authentic Food Quest, about culinary travels.

 Following, we share our personal reasons for traveling and why we continue to travel together.